RikFabri/ImageRecognition-Research/README.md

 # Prologue
 Normally, it's difficult to plan out research.
 It's done when the research question has been answered, or the hypothesis been disproven.
 I'm not quite there yet.
-So I'll discuss the details of what I did experiment with in more detail.
+So I'll discuss what I already did experiment with in more detail.

 # Research question